fuzz/zz/README.md

   let output = system('zz', join(getline(1, '$'), "\n"))
   echo "Saved to: " . trim(output)
 endfunction
 command!
-Zhuzh call SaveToZhuzh()
+Zz call SaveToZhuzh()
 ```

-Then you can use `:Zhuzh` to save the current buffer as a Zhuzh note.
+Then you can use `:Zz` to save the current buffer as a Zhuzh note.

 ## Development